drewm27/speakerrankings/portable/largeparty.md

 share-description: "Discover the top large party size Bluetooth speakers.
 Massive, AC‑powered giants designed for deep bass, huge sound, and epic party performance."
 ---

-This page ranks 9 large party size powered Bluetooth speakers.
-Last updated on 02/09/2026.
-The large party size powered Bluetooth speaker size is a dedicated party speaker.
-If you're looking at one of these, you have a very specific need for extremely deep bass and can accept that the speaker will be over 50lbs / 23kg.
-Most of these are a huge overkill for most applications.
-All speakers in this class have no batteries except the Sony and Teufel and need to be plugged into AC.
-The best here will have bass extension similar to a 12” woofer tower speaker.
+This page ranks 9 large party size Bluetooth speakers.
+These are dedicated party speakers, if you're looking at one, you need extremely deep bass and can accept a speaker over 50 lbs / 23 kg.
+Most are overkill for typical use.
+All speakers in this class require AC power except the Sony and Teufel, which have batteries.
+The best here have bass extension similar to a 12" woofer tower speaker.

-See [Party Size Portable Bluetooth Speakers Ranked](/portable/party/) for smaller party speakers.
-See the [Best Bluetooth Speakers For Sound Quality](/portable/best-sound-quality/) for the best speakers in all sizes or [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference)
+These are designed more for deep bass than extreme loudness.
+If you're throwing parties for over 50 people, consider real PA speakers instead, see [loudest speakers](/portable/loudest-speakers/).

-To the average non-audiophile, generally speakers in the top 50% of this category will likely sound "good" to you.
-To the critical listener, generally speakers in the top 20% of this category will likely sound "good" to you.
-Don’t be afraid to pick one of those if you have budget, feature or aesthetic priorities.
-There’s a lot of good speakers out there.
+To the average listener, speakers in the top 50% of this category will likely sound great.
+For the critical listener, aim for the top 20%.
+Don't hesitate to pick any of those if you have budget, feature, or aesthetic priorities, there are a lot of good speakers here.

-Keep in mind these are designed more for deep bass than extreme loudness and if you're throwing parties for over 50 people you may want to look at real PA speakers instead, see [this](/portable/loudest-speakers/).
+See [Party Size Bluetooth Speakers](/portable/party/) for smaller party speakers, or the [Best Bluetooth Speakers For Sound Quality](/portable/best-sound-quality/) for the best in all sizes, or [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference).

-For longer runtime or off grid use, check out a [power station](/portable-power-stations/).
+For longer runtime or off-grid use, check out a [power station](/portable-power-stations/).
+For karaoke, check out [Karaoke Setups](/karaoke-setups/).

-For running karaoke, check out [Karaoke Setups](/karaoke-setups/)
+Last updated: 02/09/2026

 **Use your browser's search feature to search for speakers on this page.**